Is SharePoint a viable DAM solution?

 A longer sentence describing the contents of the asset, ideally including relevant keywords.

-3. Hierarchical Keywords with Synonyms
+3. Hierarchical keywords with synonyms

-Also know as a Controlled Vocabulary, this is one of the most valuable attributes.
+Also known as a Controlled Vocabulary, this is one of the most valuable attributes.
 Once this is defined you can use a keyword picker to allocate relevant keywords to your assets.
 With the correct structure one tag can automatically generate three or more searchable keywords.
 See this article for more details.

 Examples of metadata on an asset detail page